 Please remember, that plants need light.
 If you add plants to your tank, make sure that the lights are on at least 6-8 hours a day.
 In absence of light, your plants will slowly die off and will pollute the water.

 Time-to-time you might also want to help your plants with some nutrients.
 So you can add aquarium plant fertilizer to your tank.
 This is not a must, but it helps to keep your plants healthy.

 Use Special Substrate

-Gravel is the most common used substrate in aquariums.
+Gravel is the most commonly used substrate in aquariums.
 It is cheap, looks good and it is easy to clean.
-However it only takes up space and do not help your aquarium in the process of self-cleaning.
+However, it only takes up space and do not help your aquarium in the process of self-cleaning.

-There are various substrates which you can use to replace gravel.
+There are various substrates that you can use to replace gravel.
 Some of these substrates such as the Seachem Flourite will help develop more nitrifying bacteria, which will break down fish waste.

 If you don’t want to invest in a special substrate, please vacuum the gravel every time you do a water change.
 You can use an aquarium gravel vacuum for this purpose.

 Guppies are always hungry.
 They can eat all day long.
 Overfeeding is one of the main problems when it comes to fish diseases and bad water quality.

 Adult guppies don’t need much food.
 Feeding them every other day will keep them healthy and will not result in huge water pollution.